Learn / Blog / Article

 Aly and her team placed an on-site survey on their homepage, and explicitly asked their customers how they were feeling and how best the Moonpig team could serve them.
 This story comes from a video interview we recorded with her in April 2020, and you can find out more about what she and the team learned by watching it here.

-4. Hear directly from your customers with a feedback widget
+4. Feedback widget: to hear directly from your customers

 Let’s go back to a common ecommerce scenario and say you have data that tells you a shopping cart has been abandoned, or that someone has dropped off your site on the product page without adding anything to their cart.
 While the data may be useful for measuring your site’s performance in a quantitative way, it’s not actionable insight—if you don’t know why people leave your site, how can you fix it for them?

-Feedback widgets like Hotjar’s Incoming Feedback let your customers give you candid feedback and input about your website.
+Feedback tools like Hotjar’s Feedback widget let your customers give you candid feedback and input about your website.
 Customers can highlight specific elements or features on your site to give you actionable feedback, letting you know exactly what needs to be fixed or improved to create a better experience for them.

 💡 A feedback widget for ongoing optimization